Essential SEO Checklist 2020

 A clever way to investigate your competitors is to reverse their backlinks.
 This way, you can see exactly where they’re getting their links from, and if there are any opportunities for you.

 Using tools such as Ahrefs, you can paste your main competitor’s domain in the tool and be given a comprehensive report into their backlink history.
 From there, you can work on getting as many of their backlinks as you can.

 2. Set-up Search Console

 If you’re launching a new website, this part specifically applies to you.

-As best practice, now is a good time to get your Google and Bing Webmaster tools set-up.
-They are incredibly powerful (and free) SEO tool that helps you to track your website’s health, crawler issues and overall performance.
+As a best practice, now is a good time to get your Google and Bing Webmaster tools set-up.
+They are incredibly powerful (and free) SEO tools that help you to track your website’s health, crawler issues and overall performance.

 Whilst you can do this post-launch, doing it beforehand means that as soon as your website is launched, you’ve got the tools in place to start seeing how well your website is doing.

 If done correctly, setting up your account is a fairly simple process.